JeffTheNinja57/bachelor_thesis_code/README.md

 ### Dataset Preparation

-1. The datasets should already be available in .amat format, ready to use
+The datasets in .amat format are available upon request.

 ### Running Early Fusion Experiments